The Alapaha Blue Blood Bulldog -

-Alapaha Blue Blood Bulldogs have fantastic temperaments and get on extremely well with children although they can be a little aloof at times.
-They are a loyal breed who make brilliant guard and companion dogs.
+The Alapaha Blue Blood Bulldog has a fantastic temperament and gets on extremely well with children, although they can be a little aloof at times.
+They are a loyal breed who also make brilliant guard and companion dogs.

 They are stocky, athletic dogs who are very muscular.
-And, despite their appearance, they don't drool either!
+And, despite their appearance, they do not drool either!
 (Apart from after drinking water, as all dogs do).
 Neither do they suffer from breathing problems, unlike their English Bulldog counterparts.

 These beautiful rare dogs have a very interesting past.
 They were originally bred by one family who lived near the Alapaha River in Southern Georgia in the United States.

 The family were aware of how the breed of the “Ol’ Plantation Bulldog of the South” were dying out and took it upon themselves to rescue it by constructing a breeding program of three generations to save the breed of dog which had been in their family for around 80 years – a dog they always named “Otto”.

 In fact, the breeder Papa Buck Lane's granddaughter, the late Lana Lou Lane, was quoted as saying there was always an “Otto” dog running around her granddaddy's estate for as long as she could remember!

 Papa Buck Lane began the breeding program as he not only wanted to save the breed but he wanted a great guard dog which would also make a wonderful companion dog for himself and his family.